mbrt/blog/content/posts/better-design-docs/index.md

 Note also that this structure will not work for retrospectives, nor project proposals, where the emphasis is on different points (the past in the former, the responsibilities and problem analysis in the latter).

+## Handling feedback

+Assuming you picked your audience correctly (i.e. it’s not too broad and includes experts in the relevant fields), you should expect to get relevant feedback.
+How do you make the best use of it?
+I would start by dividing it in three major categories:

+1. Deal-breakers or asks for major changes.
+2. Questions.
+3. Bike-shedding.

+You should treat the first category, major concerns, with major attention.
+If the proposal turns out to be infeasible, abandon it.
+If it can be reworked, pause the review and do so.
+Likewise, pay attention to the second category.
+When people ask questions and are not sure about what you’re saying, it’s usually an indication that some context is missing, or the prose is unclear.
+Make sure you fix the text, rework the structure or add glossary and pointers, so that the same questions don’t pop up over and over.
+On the contrary, feel free to disregard comments in the third category (insisting on irrelevant details, or not useful).
+You should own the review process.
+Don’t get dragged into irrelevant discussions.

 ## Alternatives